scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **aws_fallback_to_next_availability_zone** / SCT_AWS_FALLBACK_TO_NEXT_AVAILABILITY_ZONE

-Try all availability zones one by one in order to maximize the chances of getting<br>the requested instance capacity.
+Try all availability zones one by one in order to maximize the chances of getting the requested instance capacity.

 **default:** N/A

-**type:** boolean
+**type:** bool

 ## **num_nodes_to_rollback** / SCT_NUM_NODES_TO_ROLLBACK